 Dragon fruits dropping off the branch may be because the fruits have been left on the trees for way too long.
 They naturally drop off then as they get over-ripe.
 When the mother branches are not strong enough to nourish the fruits, they abort them.
-This is to direct energy on making sure of the plant survival.
+This is to direct energy for making sure of the plant survival.
 If the fruits don't fall off, the plants may get exhausted and die off.
 So in a way this can be looked at as a survival mechanism.

 #1 The Lack of Water

 If the plants don't get enough water to nourish themselves, then they basically can't support their juicy dragon fruits.
 Thus, they let them go & drop the fruits.
 Maybe later our dragon babies.

 So approaching the fruiting stage, water lightly but frequently.
 Allow them time to absorb the moisture.
 Check if the soil is well-draining.
 Also, see if the weather in your local area is too sunny or a bit cooler.
 Then, adjust the water amount accordingly.
 Water, with CO2 & sunlight, helps with photosynthesis to create the sugar for the fruits & plants.